How To Get Google Reviews

 To prevent this from happening, you need to make the process as frictionless as possible.
 This can be accomplished by implementing an online review management platform that streamlines the invitation process and makes it ridiculously easy for your employees to invite customers and for your customers to leave reviews.

-Tips to Get More Google reviews
+Step 4: Get More Google Reviews

 Implementing an online review management platform is a good place to start, but if you really want to see the online reviews roll in you should consider doing the following: